Architecture

 - Real-time data updates

 Section titled “3.
-Harvesters (Data Collectors)”- Language: Go
+Connectors (Data Collectors)”- Language: Go

-- Purpose: Automated data collection and processing from various sources
+- Purpose: Automated data collection from property websites worldwide

 - Features: